Felix-1871/ArtML/README.md

 ### Functional requirements

-- [ ] The system should be able to take an input image of a painting and output the predicted artist who created it.
+- [ ] The system should be able to classify the author of a painting based on the dataset.
 [1]
-- [ ] The system should be able to identify the author of paintings from a given dataset with a high degree of accuracy.
+- [ ] The system should be able to take an input image of a painting and output the predicted artist who created it.
 [2]
 - [ ] The system should be able to handle different types of paintings, such as oil paintings, watercolors, or sketches.
 [3]
 - [ ] The system should be able to handle paintings from different time periods and styles.
 [3]